Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering

 Outline

-COMP 347 consists of the following units:
+COMP 347 consists of the following seven units:

 Unit 1: Introduction to Computer Networks, the Internet, and the World Wide Web

-Unit 2: Application Layer and Network Applications
+Unit 2: The Application Layer and Network Applications

-Unit 3: Transport Layer
+Unit 3: The Transport Layer

-Unit 4: The Network Layer and Routing
+Unit 4: The Network Layer: Data Plane

-Unit 5: The Link Layer and Local Area Networks
+Unit 6: The Link Layer and Local Area Networks

-Unit 6: Wireless and Mobile Networks
+Unit 7: Wireless and Mobile Networks

 Learning outcomes

-Upon successful completion of this course, you should be able to:
+Upon successful completion of this course, you should be able to

-Use the concepts of layered models and network principles and technologies to explain how computer networks and their components work and to explain various performance issues such as delays and quality assurance.
+use the concepts of layered models and network principles and technologies to explain how computer networks and their components work and to explain various performance issues such as delays and quality assurance.

-Explain various network standards and protocols.
+explain and analyze various network standards and protocols.

-Use computer network principles and technologies to solve network-related problems.
+use computer network principles and technologies to solve network related problems.

 Evaluation